Pillows Luxury Boutique Anna van den Vondel Amsterdam

 From your regal front door, Vondelpark is less than a 10-minute walk away.
 Swing by deli Renzo’s first to assemble a picnic of spicy, duck breast-stuffed rolls and manchego-and-rocket baguettes.
 In summer, the park hosts open-air concerts and plays, and if you ask the concierge to help you hire a bike, its cycle lanes are some of the prettiest.
 Amsterdam’s buzzy Canal District is a 15- to 20-minute walk away.
 Its narrow, gabled buildings house restaurants, bars and cafés, catering for more niche tastes than Amsterdam’s most infamous district… Catch a film at Tuschinski cinema a confection with both Art Deco and Art Nouveau touches, or wander around the area’s cool concept stores and Scandi design shops (Geitenwollenwinkel, Hope or Samsøe & Samsøe).
 Here, behind a bookshelf on the top floor of a nondescript building on Prinsengracht, history’s darkest hour is given a human face at the Anne Frank House.
 A tour of the Frank family’s attic hiding place is sombre – yet phenomenally important – but it’s buoyed a little by Anne’s hope-filled words and enduring spirit.

 Amsterdam’s Unesco-protected canals have given it a fairy-tale look since the 17th century.
 Take a boat tour to wend your way through the city, or amorous types can stroll by them after dark when they’re romantically lit.
-The gentrified Jordaan district is worth a wander, too – galleries such as KochxBos and Tertius keep it edgy and its boozers retain their vintage charm; pause for a pint in higgledy-piggledy, delft-tiled Café Papeneiland.
+The gentrified Jordaan district is worth a wander, too – galleries such as KochxBos and Tertius keep it edgy and its boozers retain their vintage charm; pause for a pint in higgledy-piggledy, delft-tiled Café Papeneiland at 2 Prisengracht.

 Amsterdam slakes thirst and provides sustenance, whatever you crave.
-Sushi enthusiasts should grab some chopsticks at Izakaya or Kagetsu; ‘my body is a temple’ types can dine guilt-free at Lavinia Good Food or raw, vegan joint Alchemist Garden; the less-virtuous can build a towering snack at Burgerlijk or munch their way through the Old McDonald song at French diner Guts & Glory.
+Sushi enthusiasts should grab some chopsticks at Izakaya or Kagetsu; ‘my body is a temple’ types can dine guilt-free at Lavinia Good Food or raw, vegan joint Alchemist Garden; the less-virtuous can munch their way through the Old McDonald song at French diner Guts & Glory.